 Install a closed cell polyethelene foam (PEF) backing rod before installing the sealant.
-This is to ensure that the sealant does not bridge to the outside of the wall.
+This is to ensure that the sealant does not bridge to the outside of the wall (Refer to detail GWL036 p58).

 Building service penetrations

 Building services penetrating any of the GIB Weatherline® Rigid Air Barrier Systems must be sealed using the Proclima Kaflex or Roflex penetration seal grommets.
 Ensure all Proclima installation instructions are followed.